Wulin Sanjue: Plot summary

 The story is set in 15th-century China during the Ming dynasty after the Tumu Crisis when the wulin has mobilised to form a militia to resist oppression by corrupt officials and foreign invasion by the Oirats and wokou.
 This has made the militia a threat to the Ming government, whose spies have infiltrated the wulin.

 A new generation of heroes rises: Huo Tianyun, Feng Mingyu, Shangguan Yingjie, Gu Lingzhu, Hua Yufeng, and Zhou Jianqin.
 Feuds inherited from the previous generations drive conflict among the six.
 Shangguan Yingjie seeks revenge on Huo Tianyun for his senior's death in a contest against Huo Tianyun's godfather Huo Tiandu, while Gu Lingzhu vows to kill Shangguan Yingjie over her parents' deaths.
 Zhou Jianqin and Hua Yufeng also face a family rivalry.
 The only neutral party, Feng Mingyu, helps to reconcile them.

 After peace is restored, romantic entanglements arise: Zhou Jianqin loves Huo Tianyun, who is engaged to Feng Mingyu; Huo Tianyun and Gu Lingzhu fall for each other; and Shangguan Yingjie grows close to both Feng Mingyu and Gu Lingzhu.
 In the end, all six find partners — Huo Tianyun with Feng Mingyu, Shangguan Yingjie with Gu Lingzhu, and Zhou Jianqin with Hua Yufeng.

-The three couples are then drawn into a new wulin crisis when a Sanskrit copy of the Heart Sutra — rumoured to conceal secrets on martial arts — is stolen en route to Mount Wutai.
-They manage to recover the missing text near the Tibetan–Indian border, and return to expose traitors in the Ming government collaborating with the Oirats and wokou.
+The three couples are then drawn into a new crisis when a Sanskrit copy of the Heart Sutra — rumoured to conceal secrets on martial arts — is stolen en route to Mount Wutai.
+They manage to recover the missing text near the Tibetan–Indian border, and return to expose traitors in the Ming government collaborating with foreign powers.